fenago/data-science/lab_guides/Lab_15.md

 Perform the following steps to complete this activity:

-1. Open a new Colab notebook.
+1. Open a new Jupyter notebook.

 2. Implement all the appropriate steps from *Exercise 15.01*, *Loading, Exploring, and Cleaning the Data*, until you have split the dataset